 For young app inventors, Bitsbox’s massive library of app projects is extremely important for endless inspiration and guidance.
 Kids code apps on the Bitsbox website.
 Kids can log into their accounts online and access it from anywhere.

 Entrepreneurs: Ryan Woltz

 ēdn is offering consumers the ability to grow their own healthy, GMO-free food at home.
-The garden uses NASA technology to grow plants from seed to bloom.
+The garden technology to grow plants from seed to bloom is used by NASA.

-Their technology enables you to have an instant green thumb and become a master gardener; someone who can take control of their food, create living art, and enjoy the beauty and wonder of nature.
+Their technology helps you to take control of your food, enables you to become a master gardener, to create living art, and enjoy the beauty and wonder of nature.

 With advanced technology and sustainable design, they enable anyone to grow herbs, vegetables, and even flowers – indoors and year-round.
 They’ve partnered with One Tree Planted to reforest North America and plant one tree for every order.